 Semester or Academic Year

 MSID programs in Kenya, Senegal, Ecuador, India, and Thailand provide students direct contact with social and economic realities of communities through classes (7 weeks), field trips, and research or an internship (6 weeks).
 Internship placement will be with an agency engaged in grassroots work related to your topic (such as women’s groups, small business development, environmental protection, sustainable agriculture, and public health).

 PROGRAMS TO CONSIDER FOR ELECTIVE CREDIT (LESS THAN 6 WEEKS)

 The courses offered in the following programs may be approved as Global Health Studies Certificate electives by petitioning the Global Health Studies Program.
 (The Course Petition Form is here.)
-While the programs do not fulfill the International Experience requirement because they are less than eight weeks long, they are recommended as opportunities to begin exploration of Global Health Studies in an international setting.
+While the programs do not fulfill the International Experience requirement because they are less than six weeks long, they are recommended as opportunities to begin exploration of Global Health Studies in an international setting.
 These programs are also excellent opportunities to establish contacts and become familiar with the culture of an area where you’re interested in conducting research or completing an internship.
 All of the following programs are led by UI faculty.

 Austin, Jeff, Alyx, and Gigi at a local hospital in India